swisspol/GCDWebServer/README.md

 And finally run `$ pod install`.

+## Carthage installation

-You can also use [Carthage](https://github.com/Carthage/Carthage) by adding this line to your Cartfile (3.2.5 is the first release with Carthage support):
+You can use [Carthage](https://github.com/Carthage/Carthage) by adding this line to your Cartfile (3.2.5 is the first release with Carthage support):
 ```
 github "swisspol/GCDWebServer" ~> 3.2.5
 ```